'Build up of stuff' led to caddie sacking, McIlroy says

-(Reuters) - Rory McIlroy sacked his caddie of nine years after "a build up of stuff" over the past year or so, the four-times major winner said on Wednesday.
+(Reuters) - Rory McIlroy sacked his caddie of nine years after growing tension in their relationship caused the four-times major winner to question his own behavior on the golf course, he said on Wednesday.

 McIlroy parted company with J.P.
 Fitzgerald last week after the British Open and will have his best friend Harry Diamond on his bag for the next two weeks.